rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 1. Use [rhdh-local](https://github.com/redhat-developer/rhdh-local).
 This setup runs RHDH locally in its container and SonataFlow on its own container that points to local development environment.

-2. Use orchestrator plugins development env from stable branch, e.g.: https://github.com/redhat-developer/rhdh-plugins/tree/orchestrator-1.6/workspaces/orchestrator#run-locally-from-this-repo
+2. Use Orchestrator plugins development env from stable branch, e.g.: https://github.com/redhat-developer/rhdh-plugins/tree/orchestrator-1.6/workspaces/orchestrator#run-locally-from-this-repo
    This also runs SonataFlow locally: https://github.com/redhat-developer/rhdh-plugins/tree/orchestrator-1.6/workspaces/orchestrator#devmode-local-configuration

 </details>